-Interpolative Blemish Corrections on sCMOS - How to switch ON/OFF
+What are Interpolative Blemish Corrections on sCMOS and how to switch ON/OFF

 Classification, Identification and Filtering of Blemish Pixels

 Andor’s Neo and Zyla cameras are equipped with considerable FPGA processing power which is utilized to filter the small percentage of blemishes from the image sensor.
 This filter identifies and compensates for three types of blemishes which are corrected for during the FPGA processing step:

 ‘Hot Pixels’ – These are pixels with darkcurrent significantly above the average.
 To identify, Andor take a long exposure image and create a map of dark current across the image.
 Pixels that have a dark current value above a set threshold are labelled as ‘Hot Pixels’.

 ‘Noisy Pixels’ – These are pixels with read noise significantly above the average.
 To identify, Andor create a map of read noise for every pixel in the sensor.
 Pixels that have a read noise value above a set threshold are labelled as ‘Noisy Pixels’.

 ‘Variable Responsivity Pixels’ - Andor take a uniformly illuminated image at half well depth.
 This image is flat fielded to correct for any illumination non-uniformity.
 Pixels that have responsivity less than 75%, or greater than 125% of the global average are labelled as ‘Variable Responsivity Pixels’.

 The above blemish types are processed in the FPGA of the camera in real time, using an Interpolative Filter.
 This filter works by calculating the mean of the surrounding 8 pixel values and replacing this central blemish pixel with this mean value.